Stores That Give Cash Back at Checkout

 Stores That Charge a Fee for Cash Back

-The fee is most punishing at Dollar General, where the $40 maximum means a $1 fee represents 2.5% of the amount withdrawn — comparable to a high ATM surcharge.
-The $10-increment restriction also means you can't take out an exact amount.
+Yes.
+The fee is most punishing at Dollar General, where the $40 maximum means a $1–$2 fee represents a 2.5% to 5% charge on the amount withdrawn — comparable to a high ATM surcharge.
+The $10-increment restriction also means you can't take out an exact amount like $15 or $25.

-Kroger is more nuanced.
-The fee ($0.50 for amounts under $100) is lower in absolute terms, and Kroger Plus cardholders may be exempt at some locations.
-But given that free alternatives exist at most Kroger-adjacent areas, there's usually no reason to pay it.
+Yes.
+Kroger (and brands like Harris Teeter, Fred Meyer, Ralphs) charges a fee of $0.50 for amounts under $100, and up to $3.50 for larger amounts up to $300.
+Kroger Plus cardholders may be exempt at some locations.
+Given that free alternatives exist in most Kroger-adjacent areas, there's usually no reason to pay it.

 How to Get Cash Back at Checkout